 Things to do in Avignon

-Get expert advice on where to stay in Avignon.Book a hotel »
+Get expert advice on where to stay in Avignon.Find places to stay »

 Medieval Heart of France

 Best known as a fortified town, Carcassonne is a walled city that provided the inspiration for the castle in Disney's "Sleeping Beauty" and the location for many scenes in Kevin Costner's movie "Robin Hood."
 For a daily dose of excitement, medieval jousting tournaments are held twice per day between the two walls--while this may sound like a typical touristy show, it's actually an entertaining display of combative competition and horsemanship.Your cultural itinerary includes sights like Carcassonne Medieval City and Cité de Carcassonne.
 Cathar Castles and Basilica of Saint-Nazaire will appeal to history buffs.
 Venture out of the city with trips to Chateau de Peyrepertuse (in Duilhac-sous-Peyrepertuse) and Perpignan (Palais des Rois de Majorque (Palace of the Kings of Majorca) & Castillet).
 There's much more to do: explore the historical opulence of Château Comtal, do a tasting at Chateau Canet Tastings & Cellar Visits, contemplate the long history of Maison des Mémoires, and look for gifts at Jeff de Bruges Carcassonne.